gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 included from `src/FasNAxis.h`.

-F20 is the long-polyline probe of this reference: a half-circle of 1° chords sandwiched in a seeded random walk (several hundred waypoints, anisotropic ticks).
-Rounding the arc produces collinear cruise, Y-reversal path-stops, and DDA master switches; `P`/`R` are **path steps** (one DDA tick) so a master change does not change the ramp-step currency.
+F20 is the long-polyline probe of this reference: a half-circle sandwiched in a seeded random walk (several hundred waypoints, anisotropic ticks).
+The arc chords must be long enough that integer rounding keeps every joint inside the 2° collinear band (r=4800 / 190 chords, max joint 1.61°): a 1° chord at r=1600 is only ~28 steps, the quantisation makes ~60% of joints >2°, and the arc path-stops at every chord — a sawtooth, not the intended single ramp.
+The random walk either side supplies the path-stops, reversals and DDA master switches; `P`/`R` are **path steps** (one DDA tick) so a master change does not change the ramp-step currency.
 The interpolator must match this trace once it walks N blocks (todo Step 2h).